ricktu288/ray-optics/ai-tools/knowledge/integrations.md

 ## Getting Image

-Before using image generation, the user needs to have the `node-canvas` package installed by running `npm install node-canvas`.
+Before using image generation, the user needs to have the `node-canvas` package installed by running `npm install canvas`.

 To generate an image, you need to add a crop box object to the scene with the following format:
 ```json